trumpetx/ChatLootBidder/README.md

 * 1.6.0
   * Changed MSOS mode to be the default after a fresh install
   * Added Soft Reserve functionality to MSOS mode
     * As the loot master, type `/loot sr load` to get started.
 You can use defined SR raid names to persist entries from week to week (Ex/ `/loot sr load BWL`).
-Valid `sr` subcommands are: `load, unload, delete, show, lock, unlock, instructions`
+Valid `sr` subcommands are: `load, unload, delete, show, lock, unlock, instructions, and edit`
     * When loaded, a Soft Reserve list can accept bids from raiders with: `/w Masterlooter sr [item-link]`.
 A precise name in place of a link will work, but there is no validation.
 Misspellings will not match future loot drops.
     * When a loot session is started, items that are SR'd will be removed from the MSOS bidding list.
 SR bidders will be notified via whisper.
     * When the loot session ends, SR items will be announced and/or rolled off.